Year 2 2024 - 2025

 Welcome to the Year 2 Class Page.

-My name is Miss Phillips and I am the Year 2 class teacher.
-I work alongside Mrs Barry, our Teaching Assistant, who supports children both in class and in small group interventions.
+My name is Mrs Holmes and I am the Year 2 class teacher.
+I work alongside Mrs Zeeshan and Mrs Barry, our Teaching Assistants, who support children both in class and in small group interventions.

 School Day